N3b3x/hf-tmc5160-driver/docs/special_features_sensorless_homing.md

 #include "tmc5160.hpp"

 bool homeMotor() {
-    // Configure StallGuard2 for homing
+    // Configure StallGuard2 for homing (SGT threshold should be set once per motor)
-    tmc5160::StallGuardConfig sg_config{};
+    // This should be done during Initialize() or via ConfigureStallGuard() before homing tmc5160::StallGuardConfig sg_config{};
     sg_config.threshold = -10;        // Stall threshold (tune for your motor)
     sg_config.enable_filter = true;     // Enable filter for stability